nsacyber/BitLocker-Guidance/README.md

 ## About Microsoft BitLocker
 [Microsoft BitLocker](https://docs.microsoft.com/en-us/windows/security/information-protection/bitlocker/bitlocker-overview) is a full volume encryption feature built into Windows.
 BitLocker is intended to protect data on devices that have been lost or stolen.
 BitLocker is available in the Ultimate and Enterprise editions of Windows Vista and Windows 7, in the Professional and Enterprise editions of Windows 8/8.1, and in the Pro, Enterprise, and Education editions of Windows 10.
 BitLocker is also included in the Windows Server releases of Windows since Window Server 2008.

-The Windows 10 BitLocker modules have been [validated](https://csrc.nist.gov/projects/cryptographic-module-validation-program/validated-modules) against [NIST](http://www.nist.gov/) [FIPS 140-2](https://csrc.nist.gov/projects/cryptographic-module-validation-program) [validation] multiple times:
+The Windows 10 BitLocker modules have been [validated](https://csrc.nist.gov/projects/cryptographic-module-validation-program/validated-modules) against [NIST](http://www.nist.gov/) [FIPS 140-2](https://csrc.nist.gov/projects/cryptographic-module-validation-program) program multiple times:

 * June 2, 2016 certificate numbers [2601](https://csrc.nist.gov/projects/cryptographic-module-validation-program/certificate/2601), [2602](https://csrc.nist.gov/projects/cryptographic-module-validation-program/certificate/2602), and [2603](https://csrc.nist.gov/projects/cryptographic-module-validation-program/certificate/2603).
 * August 26, 2016 certificate numbers [2701](https://csrc.nist.gov/projects/cryptographic-module-validation-program/Certificate/2701), [2702](https://csrc.nist.gov/projects/cryptographic-module-validation-program/Certificate/2702), [2703](https://csrc.nist.gov/projects/cryptographic-module-validation-program/Certificate/2703).